bioinfo-pf-curie/raw-qc/README.md

 Options:
---singleEnd [bool]            Specifies that the input is single end reads --trimtool [str]              Specifies adapter trimming tool ['trimgalore', 'atropos', 'fastp'].
+--singleEnd [bool]            Specifies that the input is single end reads --trimTool [str]              Specifies adapter trimming tool ['trimgalore', 'atropos', 'fastp'].
 Default is 'trimgalore'

 Trimming options:
 --adapter [str]               Type of adapter to trim ['auto', 'truseq', 'nextera', 'smallrna'].
 Default is 'auto' for automatic detection
---qualtrim [int]              Minimum mapping quality for trimming.
-Default is '20' --ntrim [bool]                Trim 'N' bases from either side of the reads --twoColour [bool]            Trimming for NextSeq/NovaSeq sequencers --minlen [int]                Minimum length of trimmed sequences.
+--qualTrim [int]              Minimum mapping quality for trimming.
+Default is '20' --nTrim [bool]                Trim 'N' bases from either side of the reads --twoColour [bool]            Trimming for NextSeq/NovaSeq sequencers --minLen [int]                Minimum length of trimmed sequences.
 Default is '10'

 Presets:
 --picoV1 [bool]               Sets version 1 for the SMARTer Stranded Total RNA-Seq Kit - Pico Input kit.
 Only for trimgalore and fastp